genophenoenvo/documentation/README.md

 In year 1, we started with environmental data and phenotype and genotype data files from TERRA-REF and later added data from KSU and Clemson.
 We developed ML/statistical models and a Bayesian Belief Network for making predictions.

 In year 2, we found an excellent cottonwood and corn data set.
 We are currently exploring those data sets to see if they are large enough to train a neural network.
 We starting collaborating with the Dogwood Genome Project to examine NPN data from the same dogwood clone and to sequence additional clones.
+We investigated the possibility of applying the sorghum-trained model on Sorghastrum, a wild relative of sorghum with data in NPN, but there were not enough data points.

 ## Genomic Data
 ### Sorghum